 - Prolific Works ($20/mo): allows you to give away free books to Prolific Works’s readers and join cross-promotions with other authors to generate mailing list subscribers.

-- Story Origin (beta): similar to BookFunnel and Prolific Works, but with more features and a super-responsive developer who is constantly releasing updates.
+- Story Origin (beta): similar to BookFunnel and Prolific Works for cross promotions, but with more features and a super-responsive developer who is constantly releasing updates.

 CRAFT & MARKETING BOOKS

 These lists usually devolve into useless 35 page appendixes.
 I’ll be frank: I read a lot of books.
 Most are not good.
 These are indispensable.